yoyochen68/Ryan-Yoyo/docs/createVideo.md

 ## Step：

 ### 1. Replace Video
 Get the [template](https://www.canva.com/design/DAE54Q0vivg/L_En1utrgb8BNWUOnr0LFw/edit) and delete the current videos in the template by clicking the video and press **delete** key on the keyboard.
-The place to hold the video becomes a background of glassland.
-Drag the new videos from desktop and drop it on the video place.
+The area to hold the video becomes a glassland background.
+Drag the new video from desktop and drop it on the video place.
 Hold and drag the video to adjust the size and the position.

 ![originVideo](https://github.com/yoyochen68/Ryan-Yoyo/blob/gh-pages/assets/images/videoImage/originVideo.png?raw=true)